david-macmahon/PyCASA.jl/README.md

 ## Supported CASA tasks and tools

 The supported CASA functionality is listed below.
-Most of these CASA classes/functions are exported from the `CASA` module using the same name as in Python.
+Most of these CASA classes/functions are exported from the `PyCASA` module using the same name as in Python.
 One exceptions is `casatools.table`, which is not exported because `table` is too generic of a name.
-Instead, `casatools.table` can be used as `CASA.table`.
+Instead, `casatools.table` can be used as `PyCASA.table`.

 For details on these functions, please consult the [extensive CASA documentaion](https://casadocs.readthedocs.io/en/stable/).